Violently Happy

-"Violently Happy" is a song by Icelandic singer-songwriter Björk, released in March 1994 as the fifth and final single from her debut album, Debut (1993).
+"Violently Happy" is a song by Icelandic singer-songwriter Björk, released in March 1994, by One Little Indian, as the fifth and final single from her debut album, Debut (1993).
 The song was written by Björk and Nellee Hooper, who helped her in writing and producing most of the album.
 The lyrics speak of Björk feeling a love so intense that it is actually dangerous, requesting that her lover return to "calm her down".
 Musically, it is an upbeat song.
-"Violently Happy" peaked at number 13 on the UK Singles Chart, number ten on the UK Dance Singles Chart and number four on the US Billboard dance charts.
+"Violently Happy" peaked at number 13 on the UK Singles Chart and number four on the US Billboard Dance Club Play chart.

-The song was released in March 1994 and received positive reviews from music critics, who praised its musicality and its dance-pop appeal.
+The song received positive reviews from music critics, who praised its musicality and its dance-pop appeal.
 The song received an accompanying music video which was shot by Jean-Baptiste Mondino, in which Björk and many guest appearances (including a then unknown Norman Reedus) dance frantically in a kind of asylum while they cut out their hair or parts of dolls.
 Björk performed the song live on TV a few times, including on Top of the Pops.